yachty66/gpu-benchmark/README.md

 ## Usage

-Run the benchmark (takes ˜5 minutes):
+Run the benchmark (takes 5 minutes after the pipeline is loaded):

 ```bash
 gpu-benchmark